CodeMedic42/constructure/README.md

 # Constructure

 Constructure is a schema validation library where you are in control.
 Its main focus is to provide an interface where a developer can define a schema for a set of data and the logic needed to validate it.
 But more importantly to link and choreograph all the validation logic.
 If you have a validator which uses the value from somewhere else in the data you can do this.
-But if that value is valid you can block the validator from running until its required value is passing its validation.
+But if that value is not valid you can block the validator from running until its required value is passing its validation.